j-glow/ZAI-project/README.md

 -   **`context/AuthContext.js`**: Manages global authentication state.
     -   **Responsibilities**: Provides a React Context with the current `user` object, a `login` function to authenticate and store the JWT in local storage, and a `logout` function to clear user data.
 This allows any component in the app to access the user's authentication status.

+-   **`components/AddMeasurementForm.js`**: Provides a form for adding new measurements.
+    -   **Responsibilities**: Allows users to select a series, enter a value, and specify a timestamp.
+It includes validation to ensure the value is within the allowed range for the selected series.

+-   **`components/ChangePassword.js`**: Renders a modal for changing the user's password.
+    -   **Responsibilities**: Provides fields for the old password, new password, and password confirmation.
+It includes validation to ensure the new passwords match and meet the minimum length requirement.

+-   **`components/DataFilters.js`**: Renders the filtering options for the data.
+    -   **Responsibilities**: Allows users to filter data by date range and series.
+It also provides checkboxes to apply the filters to the chart and/or table.

+-   **`components/ManagerBox.js`**: A simple container component for styling.
+    -   **Responsibilities**: Provides a consistent style for the manager boxes.

+-   **`components/SeriesTable.js`**: Renders a table of all series.
+    -   **Responsibilities**: Displays all series with their name, min/max values, and color.
+It also provides buttons for editing and deleting series.

+### Root

+-   **`sensor_simulator.py`**: A Python script for simulating autonomous sensors.
+    -   **Responsibilities**: Simulates multiple sensors that send data to the backend API.
+Each sensor logs in, gets a token, and then periodically sends a random measurement to its assigned series.

 ---